Oversight Research Award

 Submissions for the Excellence in Oversight Research Award

-The award carries a cash prize of $2,500 and an invitation to present the paper at Wayne Law.
+The award carries a cash prize of $2,500 and an invitation to present the paper at Wayne State University Law School.

-Submissions are accepted on a rolling basis.
+Submissions are accepted on a rolling basis throughout the year with a cut-off date of November 1.
 The Selection Committee meets yearly in November.

 Past Recipients of the Award